ivan-v-ivanov-dev/join-in/README.md

 # 2. How to start the project

- - Git clone the repository and start on first place the **docker-compose.yml** file in each service - it contains the database (as official docker image) and database UI tool for each service.
-In all services (excluding Relatinship and Reaction services) the sample data will be imported automatiocally, since I am using docker volumes (see **Microservice description** for more details).
+ - Git clone the repository and on first place start the **docker-compose.yml** file in each service - it contains the database (as official docker image) and database UI tool for each service.
+In all services (excluding Relationship and Reaction services) the sample data will be imported automatically, since I am using docker volumes (see **Microservice description** for more details).
- - As a second step start each service individually since each service is a single standalone Spring Boot application.
+ - As a second step, start each service individually since each service is a standalone Spring Boot application.
  - The **Join IN** application runs on **http://localhost:8080/**

 **Note**